scriptNarwhal/OpenSim_With_LibLSLCC/README.md

 # Configuration I Have Added

-There is a new section in OpenSim.ini for LibLSLCC related settings called [LibLSLCC]. currently the only option is for turning extended compiler warnings on and off:
+There is a new section in OpenSim.ini.example for LibLSLCC related settings called [LibLSLCC]. currently the only option is for turning extended compiler warnings on and off:

 	[LibLSLCC]